 Avoiding hard plastic or metal completely can make the crate even more comfortable for your new puppy.
 The Petnation Port-A-Crate uses tightly weaved fabric panels that are supported by a strong steel frame.

 Due to the nature of the construction, it is the lightest and easiest to carry around.
 The sizes range from 16 inches to 37 inches in length and you can place your puppy into the crate via the top of the front door.

 Ventilation is great with this puppy crate as there are mesh windows located on each side in the shape of a bone, which looks great.
 Overall, it is the best soft dog crate for puppies but if your puppy likes to chew, you may want to go for a plastic or metal alternative as shown above.
 The fabric is durable but there is a limit to the strength and your dog will be able to chew through it over time.Check it Out

 Petmate Ultra Vari Kennel

 Overall, it is a durable puppy crate that is easy to assemble and even meets the majority of airline cargo specifications.
 There are several sizes to choose that are suitable for dogs that are 25LBS to 90 LBS in weight and the length varies from 21 to 48 inches.
-Although its a plastic construction, it is made from a heavy duty plastic that uses metal screw and covered posts for maximum durability.Check it Out
+Although it’s a plastic construction, it is made from a heavy-duty plastic that uses a metal screw and covered posts for maximum durability.Check it Out

 For those looking for a cheap dog crate for a puppy, the Amazon Basics is the cheapest you will find that won’t fall apart in a few days.
-It is a two door crate that is available in lengths from 19 inch to 23 inch.
-At this size, it is only suitable to small to medium sized puppies as larger breeds will outgrow this puppy crate very quickly.
+It is a two-door crate that is available in lengths from 19 inches to 23 inches.
+At this size, it is only suitable for small to medium-sized puppies as larger breeds will outgrow this puppy crate very quickly.